virtual-world-framework/vwf/public/web/docs/install.md

 *3.2 Extract VWF from TAR File*

-Download and extract the contents of the vwf.tar to your development directory.
+Download the contents of the GitHub Master VWF Baseline to your local directory:

-	$ tar -xvzf vwf.tar
+	$ sudo git clone http://www.github.com/virtual-world-framework/vwf --recursive

 *3.3 Install the Gems*